othavio-oth/Recipes-API/README.md

 # Recipes-API
-An API with CRUD of ingredients, units of measure and recipes.
+APIs with CRUD for ingredients, units of measure and recipes that can be connected with microservices architecture